Feature SSO Token

 Token Validation

-Feature providers must validate the Feature SSO Token before using it.
+Feature providers must validate the Feature SSO Token before using it:

-- Ensuring the token has not expired
+- Check expiration to ensure the token has not expired

 Signature Verification